kapilkumar0037/indeterminate-progress-bar-in-Angular/README.md

 # Linear Indeterminate Progress Bar using css

-This project explains hoe to implement a material like progress bar in angular.
+This project explains how to implement a material like progress bar in angular.
 The solution includes pure CSS to create the progress bar and the logic to display the same on every api request using interceptor.

 ## Progress Bar component
 ### progress-bar.component.html